1. Understand your sub-floor before you start

 4. Do some research on local flooring stores/contractors – involve them early in the process

 Contact local agents, friends, and trusted advisors for contractors.
-You may also perform your research online or find trusted agents through Angie’s list for a small fee.
-If you search for a contractor online, ensure that you read reviews and testimonials before hiring them.
+You may also research online or find trusted agents through Angie’s list for a small fee.
+If you search for a contractor online, read reviews and testimonials before hiring them.

 5. Beware that cheaper is not better

 Often, we tend to go with the cheapest quote.
-While a company may be quoting half of another, please enquire into the grades of wood used and the method of installation.
+While a company may be quoting half of another, please enquire about the grades of wood used and the installation method.
 The inferior milling, knotted grades of wood often come at a fraction of the cost of quality hardwood.
 Avoid bamboo flooring as it cannot handle foot traffic or water exposure.
 Also, Big Box Stores are usually cheaper but offer mostly bamboo.
 If buying online, check shipment costs and return policies just if the product does not turn out to be satisfactory.

 Read More Article :